Advantage of flexible catalysis for entanglement and quantum thermodynamics

 We explicitly demonstrate this using a system with energy levels $E_S=\{0,1,2\}$, which fully characterize the system's Hamiltonian $H_S$ in the energy eigenbasis, coupled to a thermal bath at $\beta=1$, and the transition $\vec{p}=(0.09, 0.53, 0.38)^T \to \vec{q}=(0.11, 0.75, 0.14)^T$.
 Note that, $\vec{p}\not\succ_{\beta}\vec{q}$.
 We employ a two-dimensional catalyst system ($k=2$) defined similarly by its energy levels.

 As shown in Fig.~\ref{fig:proof_demonstration}~(a), with an auxiliary system having non-trivial energy levels $E_C=\{0,1\}$, the transformation between $\vec{p}$ and $\vec{q}$ is possible (green region) only when $\vec{c}_1\neq \vec{c}_2$.
-For example, the pair $\vec{c}_1=(0.82, 0.18)^T$ and $\vec{c}_2=(0.59, 0.41)^T$ satisfies the thermo-majorization conditions in \eqref{eqn:thermo_advantage}.
+For example, the pair $\vec{c}_1=(0.82, 0.18)^T$ and $\vec{c}_2=(0.59, 0.41)^T$ satisfies the thermo-majorization conditions in Eq.~\eqref{eqn:thermo_advantage}.
 The complete lack of valid transformation between $\vec{p}$ and $\vec{q}$ using a standard catalyst, or when $\vec{c}_1 = \vec{c}_2$, confirms the failure of standard catalysis.
 The value of this result lies in the fact that in a practical physical situation where the catalyst system's Hamiltonian is fixed, transformations that cannot be achieved by standard catalysts may be realized using flexible catalysts.
+Such a constraint is physically motivated: a catalyst is realized on a physical system, like on an atomic or trapped-ion level structure~\cite{trap}, a fixed-frequency superconducting qubit~\cite{super}, or the nuclear spins of a molecule~\cite{nmr}, where energy levels are set by fabrication or by the chosen species and are not re-engineered for each target transformation; only the catalyst's state within this fixed level structure is prepared and cycled.

-Crucially, while a trivial catalyst Hamiltonian ($H_C \propto \mathbb{I}$) is always sufficient when the catalyst dimension is unbounded~\cite{Brandao_2015}, the non-degeneracy of the energy levels becomes necessary under finite-dimensional constraints.
-We explicitly observe this in Fig.~\ref{fig:proof_demonstration}~(b): assigning degenerate catalyst energy levels ($E_C=\{0,0\}$) causes the valid solution space to vanish, rigorously proving that a non-trivial energy structure of the catalyst is indispensable for such finite-dimensional transformations.
+Crucially, while a trivial catalyst Hamiltonian ($H_C \propto \openone$) is always sufficient when the catalyst dimension is unbounded~\cite{Brandao_2015}, the non-degeneracy of the energy levels becomes necessary under finite-dimensional constraints for some transformations.
+We explicitly observe this in Fig.~\ref{fig:proof_demonstration}~(b): assigning degenerate catalyst energy levels ($E_C=\{0,0\}$) causes the valid solution space to vanish, showing that a non-trivial energy structure of the catalyst is necessary for this transformation.

 \textit{Discussion and Conclusion}--- In this work, we have investigated the capabilities and limitations of flexible catalysis within the resource theories of entanglement and quantum thermodynamics.
-Our results reveal a nuanced landscape where the advantage of flexible catalysis is strongly dependent on the specific resource theory.
+Our results establish that flexible catalysis provides a strict deterministic advantage over standard catalysis in both resource theories.
+Rather than depending on the specific physical context, we reveal that this advantage is united by a common underlying mechanism: it is fundamentally a fixed-dimension phenomenon that emerges strictly when the available dimension of the auxiliary system is restricted.